cetrasoft/info_products-rails_helpers/content/book/1-intro.md

 In short, if the generation of HTML isn't involved, don't use a helper.
 If what you're trying to do is formatting-related, use a presenter.
 If neither applies, see if a partial makes sense, otherwise it probably belongs directly in the view.

----

 It's okay if you're not 100% clear on the differences yet.
-Practice makes perfect, and what better way to start practicing than to write some helpers?
-Let's get to it!
+Practice makes perfect, so let's get to writing some helpers!